ktsujino/regex_engine/README.md

 - escape \
 .

-Firstly, lex.py first does lexical parsing of input pattern.
+lex.py first does lexical parsing of input pattern.
 Brackets [] and {} have non-recursive nature, so they are processed as part of this lex step.

 Next, syntax.py converts lists of lexically analyzed tokens into syntax tree.